THE ULTIMATE GUIDE TO CRATE TRAINING YOUR PUPPY (2023)

 3. Crate Training Can Help To Prevent Bad Behaviour In Puppies:

-A new puppy means that you need to be on watch constantly, which is not always realistic.
-One of the biggest perks of crate training is that it provides a space for your puppy to have some much-needed downtime while you attend to your day.
+With a new puppy, you’ll need to be on your guard constantly.
+Of course, because you’re not superhuman, this isn’t always realistic.
+One of the biggest perks of crate training is that it provides your puppy with some much-needed downtime while you go about your day.

 4. A Crate Provides A Safe Space For Your Puppy

-Just like us, puppies need their space sometimes as well.
-Giving them an environment where they feel safe to retreat is essential for their overall happiness and mental health.
+Just like us, puppies need their own space.
+Giving them an environment where they feel secure to retreat is essential for their overall happiness and mental health.

 WHEN SHOULD YOU START CRATE TRAINING A PUPPY?